Plyometric Workout Rolled Rubber Gym Flooring

 Picking an Installation Type

-The 3/8 rubber flooring mats from Greatmats are easy to install.
+Our 3/8 rubber flooring mats are easy to install.
 Depending on the use case you have in mind, we recommend taping or gluing down the mats to avoid having the flooring slide around on you during use.
 Gluing the rubber gym flooring rolls works best for permanent areas that have a high level of activity that could cause the mats to slide.
 Taping works best when the activity will be at an intermediate level, rather than at a high level, or if your workout space is more temporary.

 However, when used as an underlayment for dance floors and other athletic floors, you can perform a dry lay installation with no adhesives if you choose.
 Of course, the advantage to a dry lay installation is that you can roll up the rubber gym flooring rolls when you've completed your activity and return the floor back to the original sub-floor.